Storage on Klone

 If you run hyakstorage without any arguments you'll receive the status of your home and all group (or lab) directories you have access to.
 The viewing options, --show-group and --show-user, will show a more detailed breakdown of storage use by group & users.
 By default, those detailed views will be sorted by disk usage (i.e. --by-disk), but you can also sort by files owned with --by-files.

 To monitor storage changes in real-time, use the following command, which will show you how much storage is occupied by each item in the directory where the command is executed.
-IF you are cleaning up storage, this command will show new storage counts as changes are made.
+If you are cleaning up storage, this command will show results as changes are made.

 du -h --max-depth 1